 Current and voltage waveforms are defined by IEC 61000-4-5 (Figure 2).
 The current waveform is defined as a short circuit condition, while the voltage waveform is defined as an open circuit.
 The voltage waveform is longer than the current waveform.
 The open circuit voltage waveform is defined with a 1.2μs rise time with a 50μs half-length.
 The short circuit current waveform is defined with a longer 8μs rise time with a much shorter 20μs half-length.
 To have an effective impedance of 2Ω, the voltage waveform magnitude must be twice the current waveform magnitude.

 Common SPDs include metal oxide varistors (MOVs), Gas Discharge Tubes (GDTs), and Silicon Avalanche Diode (SADs) or combinations of these devices.
 Each technology offers a different set of performance capabilities and tradeoffs.

-Gas Discharge Tubes (GDTs) use an inert gas in place of the zinc oxide.
-Under normal operation, the gas is a poor conductor presenting a high-resistance.
+Gas Discharge Tubes (GDTs) use an inert gas instead of zinc oxide.
+Under normal operation, the gas is a poor conductor presenting a high resistance.
 But when the voltage rises high enough to ionize the gas, it presents a low-resistance path and diverts the surge to ground.
 GDTs can conduct more current for a given size than other SPDs.
 Like MOVs, GDTs have a finite life expectancy and can take a few very large transients or a greater number of smaller transients.

 Silicon Avalanche Diodes (SADs) can also be used to divert surge energy to ground, but they have a lower current capacity compared with MOVs or GDTs.